 has the opportunity to teach.
 Studies are presented each week in the context of

 the whole group and must be thoroughly researched both biblically and historically

 and with careful consideration of the alternative points of view.
 And there is

 always an open opportunity to interrupt and ask sincere questions, test all things,

 and add insights or comments of your own.
 This kind of teaching environment is

-a hallmark of our weekly gatherings.
+a hallmark of the weekly home church gatherings.
 Even many of our casual conversations throughout

 the week center on the Word.